dhellmann/pymotw/PyMOTW/sys/limits.rst

 Object Size
 ===========

-Knowing how many references an object has may help you figure out where you have a cycle or a leak in your memory, but it isn't enough to determine what objects are consuming the *most* memory.
-For that, you also need to know how big objects are.
+Knowing how many references an object has may help find cycles or a memory leak, but it isn't enough to determine what objects are consuming the *most* memory.
+That requires knowledge about how big objects are.

 .. include:: sys_getsizeof.py
     :literal:
     :start-after: #end_pymotw_header

-``getsizeof()`` reports the size in bytes.
+:func:`getsizeof` reports the size in bytes.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_getsizeof.py'))
 .. }}}
 .. {{{end}}}

-The reported size for your own classes does not include the size of the attribute values.
+The reported size for a custom class does not include the size of the attribute values.

 .. include:: sys_getsizeof_object.py
     :literal: